Category:

 Both platforms are popular e-signature platforms that help businesses send and sign documents electronically without needing to print or scan anything.
 They're designed to make the signing process smoother, faster, and fully digital.

-Adobe Sign users and DocuSign users often choose these platforms for similar reasons; both offer legally binding digital e-signatures, support common file types like PDFs and Word docs, and keep things secure with tracking, encryption, and audit trails.
+Adobe Sign users and DocuSign users often choose these platforms for similar reasons.
+Both offer legally binding digital e-signatures, support common file types like PDF documents and Microsoft Word docs, and keep things secure with tracking, encryption, and digital audit trails.

 Here are some key features both tools offer: